DiligentGraphics/DiligentEngine/README.md

 Please make sure that your machine is set up for Android development.
 Download [Android Studio](https://developer.android.com/studio/index.html), [install and configure the NDK and CMake](https://developer.android.com/studio/projects/install-ndk) and other required tools.
+NDK r22 or later is required.
 If you are not using CMake version bundled with Android Studio, make sure your build files are [properly configured](https://developer.android.com/studio/projects/add-native-code.html#use_a_custom_cmake_version).
 To verify that your environment is properly set up, try building the [teapots sample](https://github.com/googlesamples/android-ndk/tree/master/teapots) as well as